Anusiya17/spotifydataanalysis/README.md

    - Displays the popularity score of selected tracks.

 2. **Danceability, Valence, and Energy** 💃🕺⚡
-   - Gauges showing metrics like danceability, mood, and intensity.
+   - Gauges showing metrics like danceability, energy and valence.

 3. **Max Popularity by Year** 📅
    - A line chart of popularity trends over time.